-- 10A.1 Wages must be paid weekly or fortnightly, unless otherwise mutually agreed, up to a monthly maximum period. - 10A.2 Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into a bank or financial institution account nominated by the employee.
+- 16.1 Wages must be paid weekly or fortnightly, unless otherwise mutually agreed, up to a monthly maximum period. - 16.2 Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into a bank or financial institution account nominated by the employee.

-10A.3 Payment on termination of employment
+16.3 Payment on termination of employment

-- (a) The employer must pay an employee no later than 7 days after the day on which the employee's employment terminates: - (i) the employee's wages under this award for any complete or incomplete pay period up to the end of the day of termination; and - (ii) all other amounts that are due to the employee under this award and the NES. - (b) The requirement to pay wages and other amounts under paragraph (a) is subject to further order of the Commission and the employer making deductions authorised by this award or the Act.
+- (a) The employer must pay an employee no later than 7 days after the day on which the employee's employment terminates: - the employee's wages under this award for any complete or incomplete pay period up to the end of the day of termination; and - (ii) all other amounts that are due to the employee under this award and the $\overline{\text{NES}}$ . - (b) The requirement to pay wages and other amounts under paragraph (a) clause 16.3(a) is subject to further order of the Commission and the employer making deductions authorised by this award or the Act.